 - Triple Fold – This is the most prominent fold.
 With a triple fold, the cat’s ears lay flat against its head.
 This gives the appearance of a rounder head due to the tightness of the fold.

-Scottish Folds are also known for their cute sitting style.
+Scottish Folds are also known for their unique sitting style.
 Many people compare it to that of a human.
 Owners of this breed often call this sitting style, “The Buddha Sit.”
 Scottish Folds are also well known for the prairie dog stance when they hear something and want a better look.

 8. Scottish Fold Cats Are Show Cats